PixNyb/dockerised-vscode/README.md

 > [!NOTE]
 > The `INIT_SCRIPT_URL` environment variable can be used to run a shell script when the container starts.
 This can be used to install additional tools and extensions specific to your needs.
 Keep in mind the `/usr/local/bin/initialise-vscode.sh` script is run after the `INIT_SCRIPT_URL` script.
 This allows you to start with a base setup and then customise it further according to your needs.

+> [!NOTE]
+> The `EXTENSION_LIST_URL` environment variable can be used to install a list of Visual Studio Code extensions from a file.
+It can also be, itself, a list of URLs separated by commas.
+The file should contain a list of Visual Studio Code extensions separated by newlines.

 ##### Git Configuration